Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 High TDS (Total Dissolved Solids) Increases water conductivity and corrosion rate Reverse osmosis or whole-house filtration

-If you notice signs of corrosion early, a pre-purchase plumbing inspection or a professional water quality test can give you a clear picture of what you're dealing with.
-Also note that water heater corrosion is a related issue — your water heater anode rod plays a critical role in preventing tank corrosion that can damage connected pipes.
+If you notice signs of corrosion early, a professional plumbing inspection or a water quality test can give you a clear picture of what you're dealing with.
+Water heater corrosion is a related issue that can shorten your system's lifespan and damage connected supply lines.

 Smart Savings Made Simple!